-- 49.1 The harms test is outlined as follows: - Behaved in a way that has harmed a child, or may have harmed a child, and/or; - Possibly committed a criminal offence against or related to a child, and/or; - Behaved towards a child or children in a way that indicates they may pose a risk of harm to children, and/or - Behaved or may have behaved in a way that indicates they may not be suitable to work with children. - 49.2 Allegations that may meet the harms threshold will be referred to the LADO.
+- 59.1 The harms test is outlined as follows: - Behaved in a way that has harmed a child, or may have harmed a child, and/or; - Possibly committed a criminal offence against or related to a child, and/or; - Behaved towards a child or children in a way that indicates they may pose a risk of harm to children, and/or - Behaved or may have behaved in a way that indicates they may not be suitable to work with children. - 59.2 Allegations that may meet the harms threshold will be referred to the LADO.
 The headteacher will seek advice from the LADO in how to proceed and will act as case manager in investigating any concerns.
-Where concerns are in relation to supply staff or contactors, the headteacher will continue to act as the case manager as they are likely to have access to staff, students and knowledge of the environment and systems. - 49.3 Where the allegation relates to an individual or organisation letting school property, the matter will be referred to the LADO for advice and investigation as required.
+Where concerns are in relation to supply staff or contactors, the headteacher will continue to act as the case manager as they are likely to have access to staff, students and knowledge of the environment and systems. - 59.3 Where the allegation relates to an individual or organisation letting school property, the matter will be referred to the LADO for advice and investigation as required.

-50. Reporting concerns about staff, visitors and volunteers
+60. Reporting concerns about staff, visitors and volunteers

-- 50.1 Staff should report any concerns about the conduct of staff and visitors to the headteacher.
-If the concern related to a headteacher, or the CEO James Franklin-Smith should be notified or the Chair of the QEB of the school in question, or the Chair of Trustees, Bernie Garner. - 50.2 ANY member of staff can make a referral to LADO (see form in Appendix F) or utilise the NSPCC whistleblowing hotline if they feel unable to raise concerns internally or believe that children are at risk of harm.
-There is a whistleblowing flowchart in Appendix E.
+- 60.1 Staff should report any concerns about the conduct of staff and visitors to the headteacher.
+If the concern related to a headteacher, the CEO CEO James Franklin-Smith should be notified.
+Concerns about the CEO should be referred to the Chair of Trustees, Bernie Garner. - 60.2 Any member of staff can make a referral to the LADO (see form in Appendix C) or utilise the NSPCC whistleblowing hotline if they feel unable to raise concerns internally or believe that children are still at risk of harm.

-51. Safety onsite and offsite
+61. Safety onsite and offsite

 - Our site is secure with safeguards in place to prevent any unauthorised access and also to prevent children leaving the site unsupervised. - We have good up to date knowledge of our local area and any safeguarding risks within the wider community. - All visitors, including visiting speakers, are subject to our safeguarding protocols while on site and will be supervised at all times, if no checks have been obtained.
 They will wear a red lanyard.
-Staff and visitors are required to sign in and out of the building for safety purposes. - We will ensure that any contractor, or any employee of a contractor, who is to work in our school, has been subject to the appropriate level of DBS check or is accompanied on site at all times.
+Staff and visitors are required to sign in and out of the building for safety purposes. - We will ensure that any contractor, or any employee of a contractor, who is to work in our school, has been subject to the appropriate level

+- of DBS check or is accompanied on site at all times.
 We are responsible for determining the appropriate level of supervision depending on the circumstances.
-We will always check the identities of contractors and their staff on arrival.

-- We operate a responsible booking protocol and will carry out appropriate checks on all organisations which request to hire our facilities. - We exercise due diligence to prevent any organisation or speaker from using our facilities to disseminate extremist views or radicalise pupils or staff. - We have a work experience placement policy and procedures in place.
+We will always check the identities of contractors and their staff on arrival. - We operate a responsible booking protocol and will carry out appropriate checks on all organisations which request to hire our facilities. - We exercise due diligence to prevent any organisation or speaker from using our facilities to disseminate extremist views or radicalise pupils or staff. - We have a work experience placement policy and procedures in place.
 We will ensure that any person supervising a child on a placement has been subject to the appropriate level of DBS check. - All school/college visits are fully risk-assessed and no child will be taken off-site without parental permission.

-52. Remote education
+62. Remote education